Workers/employees

 Worker/employee

-You are considered to be a worker / an employee (in Norwegian) when you take up employment in another EU/EEA country or Switzerland.
+You are considered to be an employee when you take up employment in another EU/EEA country or Switzerland.
 You lose your membership of the Norwegian National Insurance Scheme and need to check whether you will be a member of a national insurance scheme in the country where you will be working.

 Self-employed person

-You are considered to be a self-employed person (in Norwegian) when you work in your own capacity for yourself in another EU/EEA country or Switzerland.
-You lose your membership of the Norwegian National Insurance Scheme and need to check whether you will be a member of a national insurance scheme in the country where you will be working.
+When you work in your own capacity for yourself in another EU/EEA country or Switzerland, you lose your membership of the Norwegian National Insurance Scheme.
+You need to check whether you will be a member of a national insurance scheme in the country where you will be working.

 Posted self-employed person